 3. Modernity and Moral Responsibility

 In his book Being and Time, Heidegger argues that the distance created by the existence of a self-conscious being and the fact that this existence is an issue of concern for that being becomes the foundation for a specific type of existence.
-This existence has a different ontological structure than the existence of galaxies, chairs, the Higgs boson, black swans, or unicorns.
+This existence has a different ontological structure than the existence of galaxies, chairs, or unicorns.
 Moral responsibility is thus immediately divorced from mere facts about external reality, especially, in view of what I will discuss further below, from contingent historical facts.
 In §58, Heidegger characterizes moral responsibility in terms of conscience, a call by the self to the self towards the possibilities of existence.

 What Strawson and Heidegger have in common is the necessity of de-intellectualized morality for human life.
 For Strawson this is a simple fact of human nature, one that may within the constraint that it is not up for metaphysical review be open to scientific inquiry.
 For Heidegger, it is a more fundamental condition for existence as such.
 Guilt is primarily an intransitive ontological condition rather than a transitive consequence of the distinction between good and evil— one finds echoes of this view in Kafka’s work.
 Transitivity is the grammatical feature of requiring an object, in this case an object of guilt, the violation or transgression of a rule.

-For Strawson, the relevant metaphysical feature circumscribing the derivative nature of moral responsibility in modern analytical philosophy is the theory of determinism (or indeterminism).
-Strawson, and again there is agreement here between Strawson and the opposition (which he calls the “pessimists”), paints a bleak picture of what would follow if as a consequence of this derivative nature a possible world becomes an actual world and all sense of moral responsibility collapses.
+For Strawson, the theory of determinism (or indeterminism) is the relevant metaphysical issue circumscribing the derivative nature of moral responsibility in modern analytical philosophy (for ethical intuitionists, the issue is more commonly one of moral epistemology).
+Strawson, and again there is agreement here between Strawson and the opposition (which he calls the “pessimists”), paints a bleak picture of what would follow if as a consequence of this derivative nature all sense of moral responsibility collapses.
 Strawson seeks to forestall this possibility by invoking necessity for moral responsibility, not on a metaphysical level where Strawson knows it cannot be defended; but on an embodied, de-transcendentalized, de-intellectualized level.

 The collapse of transcendental, metaphysical moral responsibility becomes in Foucault and Kafka an occasion for a descriptive project—philosophical in Foucault’s case, literary in Kafka’s case.
 Neither of them claim that there is now impossibility of moral judgment.
 Yet economic, historical, and psychological contingencies have placed possibilities of moral judgment out of reach for the modern person.
 As a referee for this paper aptly put it, “Foucault is in the business of meticulously tracing the historical coming to be of concepts, institutions, practices, and forms of agency which seem to us inevitable (and thus universal).”